Dee Roscioli: Career

 Roscioli participated in the workshop of the indie rock musical, Murder Ballad, presented by Vassar & New York Stage and Film's Powerhouse Theater.
 It was performed from July 27 through July 29, 2012.

 From September 9 through October 11, 2015, Roscioli starred as the Lady of the Lake in the Orlando Shakespeare Theater production of Spamalot.

 On August 11, 2016, Roscioli assumed the role of Fruma-Sarah in the 2015 Broadway revival of Fiddler on the Roof.
 She also understudied Jessica Hecht as Golde and Alix Korey as Yente.
 She performed through the show's closing on December 31, 2016.

 In 2017, Dee joined Paulo Szot at the Pennsylvania Shakespeare Festival's highly anticipated production of Evita which opened with record-breaking sales at the Labuda Center for the Performing Arts at DeSales University in Center Valley, PA.
 All 22 performances, from the previews June 14 &15, opening night June 16, thru July 2, were sold out.
 Dee played Eva Peron alongside Paulo Szot (who played her husband, Argentinian military leader Colonel Juan Domingo Peron), and Dan Domenech who played Che, who narrates the story with an obvious disdain for Eva.
 The principal actors were supported by an ensemble of 35 with Dennis Razze directing.

 Dee was the standby for Star and Lady in the Broadway and Chicago productions of The Cher Show.

 In 2021, Dee was a Semi Finalist in the virtual American Traditions Vocal Competition in Savannah, Georgia.

+In April 2024, Dee took over the role of Celine Dion in the Off-Broadway production of Titanique the Musical.

+Roscioli is currently the standby for the roles of Madeline Ashton and Helen Sharp in Death Becomes Her.